 Having traveled extensively throughout Latin America and The African Diaspora working with arts organizations and artists, Ms. Johnson has created a niche in the performing arts world.
 With a commitment to facilitating multi-cultural programming through an equitable lens, Kaisha also serves as an arts consultant providing assistance in curation, program development, community engagement, and organizational systems analysis.
 Kaisha has also served as an adjunct instructor at the City University of New York in the non-profit management program and currently at the Center for Bronx Nonprofits.
 Kaisha is also a proud fellow with the Intercultural Leadership Institute and the APAP Leadership Fellows Program.

-As an active member of the Association of Performing Arts Presenters (APAP) and with over 15 years experience in the music and performing arts industries, Kaisha has formerly held positions at Herbert Barrett Management and Warner Music.
-A fifteen-year resident of New York City, initially Kaisha got her start in the performing arts in her hometown of Houston, Texas as a classically trained violinist.
-Ms. Johnson holds a Bachelor’s degree in music from Hampton University, a Master’s in music business administration from New York University and has done post-graduate work in the field of ethnomusicology at the City University of New York.
-With a dedication to serving the performing arts field, Kaisha co-founded Women of Color in the Arts (WOCA) in 2009 with the intent of diversifying the field and providing greater opportunities for an underrepresented community of arts administrators.
+With 20 years experience as an arts manager, Kaisha has formerly held positions at JazzReach and Herbert Barrett Management.
+A 20-year resident of Harlem, New York, initially Kaisha S. Johnson got her start in the performing arts in her hometown of Houston, Texas as a classically-trained violinist.
+Ms. Johnson holds a Bachelor’s degree in music from Hampton University, a Master’s in music business administration from New York University and has done post-graduate work in ethnomusicology at Hunter College at the City University of New York.

-Ms. McNeil received a Bachelor’s degree in Sociology from Hampton University and a Master’s degree in Educational Leadership from American University.
+Ms. McNeil earned her Bachelor of Arts in Sociology from Hampton University and a Masters of Arts in Educational Leadership from American University.